 By Ron Hogan

-Many people pick up the guitar without eyeing a career as a professional musician, or start painting without caring if they get a gallery.
-But with writing the assumption seems to be that the goal must be to get published.
+Many people pick up the guitar without eyeing a career as a professional musician or start painting without caring if their work appears in a gallery.
+But with writing, the assumption seems to be that publication is the main goal.
+Why?

 Ron Hogan has been an industry analyst for a media website, a digital marketing director for a publishing house, a freelance book reviewer, and an acquiring editor for a startup book publisher.
 He is the founder of the literary site Beatrice, and creator of a popular newsletter about developing your writing practice, "Destroy Your Safe and Happy Lives."

 “The most thoughtful, engaging, encouraging book I’ve ever read about how hard it is to be a writer and why you should do it anyway.”—New York Times bestselling author Sarah Knight

 "A lot of writing advice just piles more expectations onto an already fraught process.
 In Our Endless and Proper Work, Ron Hogan helped me clear out the mental clutter around my writing and get back to basics.
 An accessible book that packs an impressive amount of wisdom and pragmatic advice into each chapter.—Mason Currey, author of Daily Rituals: How Artists Work

 "In this invigorating little book, Ron Hogan offers practical tips for a successful writing practice alongside what is ultimately a philosophy of how to make a mindful and joyful adventure of one's life.
 I was recharged by each page, and I know I will return to this wisdom when I'm in my inevitable next writing rut." —Raechel Anne Jolie, author of Rust Belt Femme